joaocc/aiven-docs/docs/platform/concepts/byoc.md

 In the Google Cloud public deployment model, a Virtual Private Cloud (**Workload VPC**) for your Aiven services is created within a particular cloud region in your remote cloud account.
-Aiven accesses this VPC through an Internet gateway.
-Service VMs reside in a publicly addressed subnet (**Public subnet**), and Aiven services can be accessed through the public Internet: the Aiven control plane connects to the nodes using the public address, and the Aiven management plane can access the service VMs directly.
+Aiven accesses this VPC through an internet gateway.
+Service VMs reside in a publicly addressed subnet (**Public subnet**), and Aiven services can be accessed through the public internet: the Aiven control plane connects to the nodes using the public address, and the Aiven management plane can access the service VMs directly.
 </TabItem>